Qatar says Gaza truce talks in 'final stages'

-We have reached a point where the major issues that were preventing a deal from happening were addressed, says foreign ministry spokesman

-A Palestinian boy stands next to a damaged tent for displaced people at the site of an Israeli strike on a beachfront cafe, amid the ongoing conflict between Israel and Hamas, in Deir Al Balah in the central Gaza Strip, on January 14, 2025. — Reuters
+"The ball is now in Hamas' court," says US Secretary of State Antony Blinken

+US Secretary of State Antony Blinken meets with Qatar's Emir Tamim bin Hamad Al-Thani in Doha on October 24, 2024.
+AFP File Photo

-Key mediator Qatar said negotiations for a Gaza truce and hostage release deal were in their "final stages" on Tuesday, adding that it was hopeful an agreement could be reached "very soon".
+Qatar, a key mediator, said negotiations for a Gaza truce and hostage release deal were in their "final stages" on Tuesday, expressing hope an agreement could be reached "very soon".

-Qatar, Egypt and the United States have stepped up efforts to broker a ceasefire to enable the release of hostages held in Gaza since Hamas's October 7, 2023 attack on Israel.
+Qatar, Egypt and the United States have intensified efforts to broker a ceasefire to enable the release of hostages taken during Hamas' October 7, 2023 attack on Israel.

+"The ball is now in Hamas's court," US Secretary of State Antony Blinken said.
+"If Hamas accepts, the deal is ready to be concluded and implemented."

-On Monday, US President Joe Biden said a deal was "on the brink" of being finalised, just days before the inauguration of his successor, Donald Trump.
+US President Joe Biden had said the day before that a deal was "on the brink" of being finalised, just ahead of the inauguration of his successor, Donald Trump.

-On Tuesday, Qatar foreign ministry spokesman Majed Al Ansari said the negotiations were in their "final stages".
+Qatar foreign ministry spokesman Majed al-Ansari on Tuesday said the negotiations were in their "final stages".

-"We do believe that we are at the final stages... certainly we are hopeful that this would lead very soon to an agreement," Al Ansari said, adding "until there is an announcement... we shouldn't be over-excited about what's happening right now".
+"We do believe that we are at the final stages... certainly we are hopeful that this would lead very soon to an agreement," Ansari said, adding "until there is an announcement... we shouldn't be over-excited".

-"We have reached a point where the major issues that were preventing a deal from happening were addressed," he told a news conference.
+"We have reached a point where the major issues that were preventing a deal from happening were addressed," he added.

 On that day, militants also took 251 people hostage, 94 of whom are still being held in Gaza, including 34 the Israeli military says are dead.

-Israel's retaliatory campaign in Gaza has killed 46,645 people, a majority of them civilians, according to the health ministry in the Hamas-run territory, figures that the UN considers reliable.
+Israel's retaliatory campaign in Gaza has killed 46,645 people, a majority of them civilians, according to the health ministry in the Hamas-run territory, whose figures the UN considers reliable.

-A source briefed on the Doha negotiations said earlier the heads of Israel's intelligence agencies, the Middle East envoys for the incoming and outgoing US administrations and Qatar's prime minister had been due at the talks.
+A source briefed on the Doha negotiations said earlier that the heads of Israel's intelligence agencies, the Middle East envoys for the incoming and outgoing US administrations, and Qatar's prime minister had been due at the talks.

 "Mediators will hold separate talks with Hamas," the source said.

-Qatar said later the talks were being held at the "highest level".

-Sources close to the talks and Israeli media said the first phase of a deal would see 33 Israeli hostages released, while two Palestinian sources close to Hamas told AFP that Israel would release about 1,000 Palestinian prisoners in exchange.
+Israeli media and sources close to the talks said the first phase of a deal would see 33 Israeli hostages freed, while two Palestinian sources close to Hamas told AFP that Israel would release about 1,000 Palestinian prisoners in exchange.

 An Israeli government official said that "several hundred terrorists will be released" as part of the first phase of the deal.